 Rented fewer than 15 days.
-If you use a dwelling unit as a home and you rent it for fewer than 15 days during the year, do not include in income any of the rental income.
+If you use a dwelling unit as a home and you rent it fewer than 15 days during the year, do not include any rental income in your income.
 Also, you cannot deduct any expenses as rental expenses.

 Rented 15 days or more.
-If you use a dwelling unit as a home and rent it for 15 days or more during the year, you include all your rental income in your gross income.
+If you use a dwelling unit as a home and rent it 15 days or more during the year, you include all your rental income in your income.
 See How To Report Rental Income and Expenses, later.
 If you had a net profit from the rental property for the year (that is, if your rental income is more than the total of your rental expenses, including depreciation), deduct all of your rental expenses.
 However, if you had a net loss, your deduction for certain rental expenses is limited.